 Stores continued to open over the next 2 years.
 These included Jacobs Drug, Friedman's Jewelers, Hirsch's men's wear, Art Accents, Zomma Shop T-shirts, Sunset Tropical Plants, Fayva Shoes, American Handicrafts, Best Photo, The Juice Bar, The Gift Bin and The Vogue.

-Meanwhile, the Sunshine Store at BUFORD-CLAIRMONT MALL had closed and been replaced by a Massachusetts-based Marshalls on October 5, 1978.
-Woolco went dark June 28, 1980 and re-opened, as a Burlington Coat Factory, August 1st of the same year.
+Meanwhile, the Sunshine Store at BUFORD-CLAIRMONT MALL had closed and been replaced -by a Massachusetts-based Marshalls- on October 5, 1978.
+Woolco went dark on June 28, 1980 and re-opened, as a Burlington Coat Factory, on August 1st of the same year.

 Major shopping hubs in the vicinity of BUFORD-CLAIRMONT MALL included NORTH DEKALB CENTER (1965) {4 miles southeast, in Dekalb County} and NORTHLAKE MALL (1971) {3 miles southeast, also in Dekalb County}.

 Maryland's Rouse Company acquired BUFORD-CLAIRMONT MALL in July 1983 and reconfigured it as OUTLET SQUARE.
 The grand opening of Greater Atlanta's "first off-price shopping center" was held on November 3, 1983.
-Some of the new mall's inline stores were Georgia Girl, Marshalls, Burlington Coat Factory and Winn-Dixie...all holdovers from BUFORD-CLAIRMONT MALL.
+A listing of the mall's inline stores included Georgia Girl, Marshalls, Burlington Coat Factory and Winn-Dixie...all holdovers from BUFORD-CLAIRMONT MALL.
 Newly-signed tenants included Famous Footwear, Dress Barn, Linens 'n Things and The Finish Line.
 There was also a 5-bay Food Court.

 OUTLET SQUARE was initially successful, but was in decline by the early 1990s.
 The complex was sold twice during 1996.
 The second sale, which closed in July, was to a joint venture of twelve Asian investors.
 They remarketed the complex as ORIENTAL MALL ATLANTA.
 This Hong Kong Streets-motif venue opened for business in February 1997.

-In addition to Burlington Coat Factory, Marshalls and the 12 Oaks 4, the "vibrant oriental bazaar" included the Hong Kong Supermarket, which had taken the place of Winn-Dixie, and Rack Room Shoes, Happy Valley Chinese Restaurant and the Rex Club.
+In addition to Burlington Coat Factory, Marshalls and the 12 Oaks 4, the "vibrant oriental bazaar" included Rack Room Shoes, Happy Valley Chinese Restaurant, the Rex Club and Hong Kong Supermarket, which had taken the place of Winn-Dixie.

 ORIENTAL MALL was plagued by structural problems, as its owners refused to maintain and repair the property.
-Atlanta's Vincent Riggio and Doug McMurrain (under the auspices of the Ram Development Group) acquired the struggling retail center in 1999.
+In 1999, the complex was sold to the Ram Development Group, which was a joint venture of Atlanta's Vincent Riggio and Doug McMurrain.
 Their original plan was to demolish the complex and replace it with a Home Depot or Wal-Mart.

 Instead, they installed a Latin-style mercado in the existing structure.
 Atlanta-based Ozell Stankus Associates Architects envisaged the transformation.
-An 11 million dollar renovation project installed two hundred and fifty vendor stalls in the mall's gutted interior and repainted its exterior in bright, vivid colors.
-The renewed retail hub, known as PLAZA FIESTA, debuted on April 15, 2000.
+An 11 million dollar renovation installed 250 vendor stalls in the mall's gutted interior.
+Exterior surfaces were painted in bright, vivid colors.
+The revitalized retail hub, known as PLAZA FIESTA, debuted on April 15, 2000.

 Burlington Coat Factory closed its PLAZA FIESTA store in the early 2010s.
 The space was divided into four sections; Market 5, Planet Fitness, Children's Health Care and a (50,000 square foot), New York City-based Shoppers World.
 These tenants were in business by the spring of 2013.
 Marshalls closed its doors in early 2010.
 A (27,000 square foot) section of the store was refashioned into a new Ross Dress For Less.